anomaly/prestans/README.rst

         :target: https://prestans.readthedocs.org/
         :alt: Documentation Status

 Prestans is a REST micro-framework built right on top of WSGI, designed perform and co-exists with other middleware and frameworks that you employ.
-Our target audience are developers building large REST backends for use with pure Ajax (using a framework like Google Closure) or mobile applications. prestans is designed for you to "take as much or as little" you like, although we do think that it all works really well together.
+Our target audience are developers building large REST backends for use with pure Ajax (using a framework like Google Closure) or mobile applications. prestans is designed for you to "take as much or as little" as you like.

 We recommend you install via `pip <https://pypi.python.org/pypi/prestans/>`_.